Sparse Polynomial Matrix Optimization: Numerical Examples

 The next example involves a PMO problem with an increasing number of variables.
 For a given integer $n\ge3$, let

 and

 and consider the optimization problem

 Problem \eqref{eq:example_2} possesses a CSP: $\mI_k=\{k,k+1,k+2\}, k \in[n-2]$.
 Table \ref{tab::10} reports the related numerical results with $r=2$ as $n$ increases.
 As for the previous example, we compare the dense approach with three sparse approaches: exploiting correlative sparsity, exploiting both correlative sparsity and term sparsity with block or chordal closures.
-It can be seen that the approach exploiting correlative sparsity yields the same bounds as the dense approach but in much less time (especially when the number of variables $n$ is large).
-Taking term sparsity into account can further reduce the running time but provides looser bounds.
+We could see that the approach exploiting correlative sparsity yields the same bounds as the dense approach but in much less time (especially when the number of variables $n$ is large).
+Taking term sparsity into account could further reduce computational time but provides looser bounds.